vdemichev/DiaNN/README.md

 * **Protein.Q.Value** run-specific q-value for the unique protein/gene, that is protein/gene identified with proteotypic (=specific to it) peptides, not channel-specific
 * **Global.PG.Q.Value** global q-value for the protein group
 * **Lib.PG.Q.Value** protein group q-value for the respective library entry, 'global' if the library was created by DIA-NN.
 In case of [MBR](#match-between-runs), this applies to the empirical library created based on the first MBR pass
+* **Ms1.Q.Value** (DDA-only) reflects the likelihood that MS1 signal near the identified retention time originates from the cognate precursor, under assumption that empirical library entry was derived from a PSM where MS1 signal originated entirely from the cognate precursor
+* **Ms1.Global.Q.Value** (DDA-only) estimated rate at which the error corresponding to Ms1.Q.Value occurs in all runs where the precursor was detected
+* **Ms1.Global.Quality** (DDA-only) reflects the likelihood of precursor MS1 signal being high-quality on average across the experiment
 </details>

 <details>